The entire book appears at this link with chapters added after appearing online:

 operating properly when he arrives back among the — living? —

 “Great,” Dorothy notes.
-“Look at the tape when you get home
+“Look at the tape when you get home.

-since she is asking for a zillion dollars.
+She is asking for a zillion dollars.
 She is a strange

 bird alright.
 The say she was a trapeze artist in her salad days,